weiping-playnext/Zenject/README.md

 After adding this you can click on the `ZenjectDefaultSceneContractConfig` object and add any number of defaults by typing in contract names and then dragging in scene files from the Project tab into the Scene property.
 After doing this, you should be able to directly run the Ship scene and the default environment scene will automatically be loaded above that.

+Note that the default scene for a given contract will also be used when using <a href="#scenes-decorator">scene decorators</a>

 Note that this is an editor only feature.
 The default contract names will not be used in builds.
 In those cases you will have to explicitly load the correct parent scenes yourself in code.

 ## <a id="zenautoinjector"></a>ZenAutoInjecter